rsheasby/Conky-Lililo-2018/README.md

 ### Autostart:

 See [here](https://wiki.archlinux.org/index.php/autostarting) for a full guide on autostarting, but the basic idea is just to run `conky -q -d -c ~/.weather/conkyrc` on startup.
 It's a good idea to run the darksky.php script first too so that the weather information will already be up-to-date when conky starts.
 My startup command looks like this: `bash -c "~/.weather/darksky.php > ~/.weather/weather; conky -q -d -c ~/.weather/conkyrc"`

+## Licensing?

+This project is licensed under the MIT license.
+This means you can do whatever you want with the software including modify, share, sell, etc... so long as you keep the copyright notice so that I still get some credit for the work.